Watch able to indicate a length of time that has elapsed.

 The Type XX was introduced as a pilot watch equipped with a flyback chronograph, the emblematic function of this watch.
 The flyback function allows for the chronograph function to be reset to zero by simply pressing the lower pushbutton, simplifying the pilot or team members’ operations and offering the possibility of recording several consecutive times.
 The first generation – from 1954 to 1970 – appears as a steel chronograph with a black dial and steel rotating bezel, a utilitarian design driven by the legibility of the indicators.
 Presenting a 30- or 15-minute counter (for the Air Force and Naval Air Force respectively), a 12-hour totalizer (available on civilian versions), a brushed steel case, and fluted (military) or graduated (civilian) bezel, it remains the most famous and most widely produced Breguet watch of the post-war era.

 Available in different colors of gold as well as platinum, the Type XX chronograph has evolved over the years to become one of the brand’s major watch series, with modern and technical versions.
 Equipped with a self-winding movement while retaining the flyback function ideally suited to aviation purposes, the Type XXI models feature a sporty style and a powerful identity.
+Devotees of watchmaking mechanisms will be able to admire every last detail of its movement through a sapphire crystal caseback, a first in the history of the Type XX collection.

 TRADITION CHRONOGRAPHE INDÉPENDANT 7077